symbol/bazinga/README.md

  note: in case of `--voting` if destination directory contains file with given name, the index will be incremented, until "empty" one will be found

-## Examples:

-All examples assume the script is started from PARENT directory

 ### Create configuration for api node